If you ghost do you throw shade? U.S. dictionary adds new words

-Merriam-Webster on Tuesday added more than 1,000 new words and definitions, ranging from conversational to scientific, to its website, Merriam-webster.com, the dictionary's most significant update in years, said Merriam-Webster spokeswoman Meghan Lungi.
+Merriam-Webster on Tuesday added more than 1,000 new words and definitions, ranging from conversational to scientific, to its website, Merriam-webster.com.

-The last time the dictionary updated its website and print edition was in 2014, when it added only 150 words, she said.

 "Throwing shade," for example, originated from black and Latino gay culture in the 1980s and has been popularized more recently through social media.
 It means to express contempt through indirect or subtle insults.